rushil-ambati/track-driver-ai/docs/docs.md

 [This area of Machine Learning][13] is concerned with agents interacting with an environment in order to maximise some set reward objective.
 It is a different paradigm of ML altogether to Imitation Learning discussed above.

-This depends on exploration of the world and requires little data to train.
+This relies on the exploration of the world.

 Doing this in real-life is likely not possible, so simulators are commonly leveraged for RL approaches.

 Advantages:

-- Has potential to be a far better result in the end
+- Has the potential to be a far better result in the end
 - Doesn’t require human in the loop for training, or a dataset
 - Avoids human bias being incorporated into the model
-- Has potential to be more robust than a system trained via supervised learning
+- Has the potential to be more robust than a system trained via supervised learning
 - May generalise better in the long term

 Disadvantages:

 - Takes a huge amount of trial and error, and hence also a massive amount of computational time to reach the same level of accuracy (when compared to Imitation Learning)
-- May not obtain predictable driving until far into long term of learning period
+- May not obtain predictable driving until far into the long term of its learning period
 - Difficult to define ubiquitous reward function for ‘good driving’

 ### Control